1. Introduction to the Analytics in Kanbanize

 Cumulative Flow Diagram - The Cumulative Flow Diagram aims to show the stability of your process over time.
 It tracks and accumulates each task that has ever entered or progressed to any stage of your workflow.

-Flow Efficiency - The Flow Efficiency chart will automatically gather data from every card that passed through your Kanban board during the time frame of your choice to accumulate the overall flow efficiency for the period.
+Flow Efficiency - The Flow Efficiency chart will automatically gather data from every card that passes through your Kanban board during the time frame of your choice to accumulate the overall flow efficiency for the period.

 - Blockers Analytics